strohne/volker/methodshub.md

 -->
 ```

-For details, see the package documentation on [CRAN](https://cran.r-project.org/web/packages/volker/index.html "CRAN").
+See the package documentation on [CRAN](https://cran.r-project.org/web/packages/volker/index.html "CRAN") for details.

 ## Acknowledgements